b-s-l-s-k/MELTr/README.md

 Once the program starts, a little splashs reen will appear.
 After its done loading, a white window will appear.
 Omce kt does, Press the SPACE bar and it will enable the thread.

-It is recommended that the user presses /, l, ;, ', O, P, -, =, 2, D
-In that order, to get started.
+It is recommended that the user presses the keys: / ' Space 2 d s a In that order, to get started.
 [Key] [Mapping]

+Shift+Enter - Open CommandFrame

 SPACE - Start/Stop